unfoldingWord-dev/Resource-Container/docs/structure.rst

         |-back/
         ...

+Where a .txt extension is shown above, the proper extension should be used according to the content_mime_type indicated in the `package.json`.
+For example `.usfm` or `.md`.

 The directories shown above indicate chapters.
 The two reserved chapter names "front" and "back" are used to contain the front and back matter if applicable.

-The files within each chapter represents the chunks of the chapter in general the chunk file names will be numeric (e.g. 01.txt) but that is not required.
-The following chunk names if used have special meaning:
+The files within each chapter represents the chunks of the chapter.
+Often the chunk file names will be numeric (e.g. 01.txt) but that is not required.
+The following chunk names have special meaning:

-- title - the title of the chapter
+- `title.txt` - the title of the chapter
-- sub-title - the sub title of the chapter
+- `sub-title.txt` - the sub title of the chapter
-- intro - the introduction to the chapter
+- `intro.txt` - the introduction to the chapter
-- reference - a reference displayed at the end of a chapter
+- `reference.txt` - a reference displayed at the end of a chapter
-- summary - a summary displayed at the end of a chapter
+- `summary.txt` - a summary displayed at the end of a chapter

 In the case of front and back matter, the above named chunks apply to the project. e.g. the project title, project summary etc.

+.. _structure-config:
 Config
 ------